juliancabezas/webpage/content/home/publications.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Publicaciones Seleccionadas" subtitle = "Algo de mi trabajo científico"
+title = "Selected Publications" subtitle = "Some of my scientific and technical work"

 # Order that this section will appear in.
 weight = 30